jiukunz/tw-ruby-training/slides/contents/01-Ruby-and-its-fellows.md

 ---

+# RVM

-## Ruby Version Manager (**RVM**)
+- Ruby Version Manager

-RVM is a command-line tool which allows you to easily install, manage, and work with multiple ruby environments from interpreters to sets of gems.
+- RVM is a command-line tool which allows you to easily install, manage, and work with multiple ruby environments from interpreters to sets of gems.

 ---